openpitrix/openpitrix/README.md

 * Runtime interface will provide generic interface for application management such as create cluster etc. The specific runtime will implement the interface as a plugin.

 ![Arichitecture](docs/images/arch.png)

+### Contributing to the project

+All members of the AppHub community must abide by the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
+Only by respecting each other can we develop a productive, collaborative community.

+You can then check out how to [setup for development](docs/development.md).